decentralized-identity/keri/docs/Q-and-A.md

 # Q&A section Private Key Management

-## How secure is the KERI infrastructure?
-KERI changes the discussion about security.
-From a discussion about the security of _infrastructure_ to a discussion about the security of your _key management infrastructure_.
-Most people when they think security, the think "oh, blockchain!": permissioned or permissionless, how hard is it to get 51% attack, etc.Non of that matters for KERI.
-KERI is all about "are your private keys private?!"
-And if _yes_, that drastically slims down the security discussion to brute force attacks to public keys.
-And because the next public keys are in fact protected by a hash, you have to brute force the hash algorithm, that is post-quantum secure.
-So that is a very high level of infrastructural security.

-So private key management and protection is the root of your security in KERI.

 ## How multi-tasking is the key infrastructure?
 KERI has univalent, bivalent and multivalent infrastructures.\
 <img src="../images/key-infra-valence.png" alt="Key Infrastruction Valence levels" border="0" width="600">